playframework/play-meta/releasing/play.md

 Commit and push your changes.

 **NOTE**: you will need a distinct SSH public key for this.
-Talk to James or Ed if you don’t have access.
+Talk to James or Ed if you don't have access.

 To set up your public key:
 1. Ask someone else from Play team to add your pub key to the website instance.